Associate Dean of Administration

 Associate Dean for Research and Innovation

-Hong Ma, professor of biology and Huck Distinguished Research Professor of Plant Molecular Biology, is the associate dean for research and innovation.
-In this position, Ma supervises the college’s Research Administration Office, which is responsible for grant administration and funding opportunities for faculty, staff, and graduate students.
-He also supervises the college’s Office for Innovation, which works together with the Office of Technology Management and the Office for Industrial Partnerships to assist inventors in capturing intellectual property, provide academic resources and support to entrepreneurs, and connect industrial networks to enlarge the societal impact of innovations developed in the college.
-Ma hopes to promote both basic and applied research across the Eberly College of Science and strengthen integration of research with training and diversity at both the undergraduate and graduate levels.
+As associate dean of research and innovation, Mostafá will supervise the college’s Research Administration Office, which is responsible for grant administration and funding opportunities for faculty, staff, and graduate students.
+He will also supervise the college’s Office for Innovation, which works together with the Office of Technology Management and the Office for Industrial Partnerships to assist inventors in capturing intellectual property, provide academic resources and support to entrepreneurs, and connect industrial networks to enlarge the societal impact of innovations developed in the college.

 Associate Dean for Undergraduate Students